MarioBlazek/practical-apis/README.md

 * Create an entity for an IPA beer, representing only the title and the review number (more to come)
 * Create a `IpaService`, a Symfony service which returns an IPA entity given a content id
 * Create a controller and a route which outputs a JSON representation of your entity
-* Make sure the controller responses with 404 if the content id is not found or it is not of content type IPA.
+* Make sure the services handles content which is not of content type IPA (eg. throw exception)

 #### Bonus
 * Create an entity for a brewery.
-* Let the created service also return brewery entites if the given content is of contentType `brewery`.
+* Extend the IPA service with a method to load a brewery
 * Extend the IPA entity that it knows about the brewery entity

 #### Hints